stefandobra/python-learning-journey/README.md

 ## 🧑‍💻 About Me

-I'm [Your Name], working toward a six-figure career in AI automation in London.
+I'm Stefan Dobra, working toward a six-figure career in AI automation in London.
 This repo tracks my coding discipline and progress toward that goal.
 I'm using GitHub as a public log of my commitment, growth, and applied skills.